samperrow/SPCalendarPro/README.md

 10) Lightweight!
 8 KB minified, 16 KB unminified, with comments.

 ## Example

-1) Asynchronously collect all events (single and recurring) from the "StaffSchedule" calendar list.
+1) Asynchronously collect all events (single and recurring) from the `StaffSchedule` calendar list.
 2) Convert user provided datetime information from a SharePoint form into proper date objects for use.
 The "0,1" parameters specify which datetime field elements on a form are to be converted.
 3) Return only the events that occur between today and one month from now.
 4) Gather the list data from a different subsite than the originating one in the same site collection.
 5) Deliver a error message in the console if the request fails.
-6) Compare the returned calendar events to see if any pose a time conflict with the datetimes provided in the user form, and then determine which items have a LinkTitle of "Homer Simpson".
+6) Compare the returned calendar events to see if any pose a time conflict with the datetimes provided in the user form, and then determine which items have a LinkTitle of `Homer Simpson`.

     spcalpro.getCalendarEvents({
         listName: 'StaffSchedule',